-Corticosteroid tablets, taken for a few days can help to relieve severe symptoms.
-They should be used together with a corticosteroid/antihistamine nasal spray.
-These have to be prescribed by a doctor.
-Specific allergen immunotherapy (or desensitisation) is a treatment for those with very severe allergic rhinitis despite correct use of all prescribed medication.
-It involves regular application of the relevant allergen, either under the tongue daily or by injection at intervals, continuing for at least three years.
+Specific allergen immunotherapy (or desensitisation) is a treatment for those with very severe allergic rhinitis that is not adequately controlled despite correct use of all prescribed medication, especially when it has impact on daily living and quality of life.
+It involves taking the relevant allergen, either under the tongue daily or by injection at intervals, continuing for at least three years.
 Not only is it a very successful treatment for severe allergic rhinitis but it alters the course of disease and reduction of symptoms continues for years after cessation of treatment.
-It can reduce the progression of allergic rhinitis to asthma.
-It has been used for many decades but must be prescribed and controlled by a hospital allergy specialist, as there are some risks involved.
-As immunotherapy is such an intensive and timeconsuming treatment, it is currently used only for those with extreme symptoms uncontrolled by normal medications.
-It is very important to comply with the strict treatment regime otherwise it will not give the benefit expected.
-See our Immunotherapy Factsheet.
+It may reduce the progression of allergic rhinitis to asthma.
+It has been used for many decades but must be initially prescribed and controlled by a hospital allergy specialist.